Z for Zachariah: Plot summary

 Ann Burden is a teenage girl who believes she is the last survivor of a nuclear war.
 Since her family's disappearance on a search expedition, she has lived alone on her farm in a small valley spared from radiation poisoning.
 A year after the war, a stranger in a radiation-proof suit approaches her valley.
 Afraid he might be dangerous, Ann hides in a cave and does not warn the man when he mistakenly bathes in a radioactive stream.
 When he falls ill, her fear of being alone forever leads her to reveal herself to help him.
 She discovers that the stranger is John Loomis, a chemist who helped design a prototype radiation-proof "safe-suit" at an underground lab near Ithaca, New York.
 Ann moves him into her house and fantasizes about eventually marrying him.

 Loomis becomes delirious, with traumatic flashbacks to the underground lab.
 He talks of how he shot his coworker, Edward, who tried to take the safe-suit to find his family.
 Though troubled by this revelation, Ann nurses him through his illness and keeps secret her knowledge of Edward's death.
 As Loomis recovers, Ann is taken aback when he forbids her to touch the safe-suit and begins giving her orders on farming and managing resources.
 His explanation that they have to plan "as if this valley is the whole world and we are starting a colony," makes her uneasy.
 Her uneasiness increases when she asks if he was ever married, and he grabs her hand roughly, rebuking her when she accidentally hits him while trying to regain her balance.
-One night soon afterwards, she awakes to hear Loomis in her room.
-When he attempts to rape her, she flees to the cave again.
+One night soon afterwards, she is awakened by her dog Faro, only to hear Loomis in her room.
+When he attempts to rape her, she fights back, hitting him in the neck, and flees to the cave again.